-Technology has moved a long way since the Unit was founded.
-The eMedia Unit therefore takes a proactive approach in reviewing new technologies and identifying those that have a value for the RVC.
+The eMedia Unit was founded in 2000 to support the adoption of e-learning across the RVC curriculum.
+It takes a proactive approach in reviewing new technologies and identifying those that have a value for the RVC.
 This requires horizon scanning which is only possible for a small College by collaborating with others.
-Partnerships through the Bloomsbury Learning Environment and the WikiVet project amongst others have helped provide this wider network ensuring that the RVC remains amongst the leaders in the use of e-learning within the UK and also internationally.
+Partnerships through the Bloomsbury Learning Environment and the WikiVet project amongst others have helped provide this wider network ensuring that the RVC remains among the leaders in the use of e-learning within the UK and also internationally.

-The RVC was one of the first institutions in the UK to develop an e-learning strategy.
-The latest edition of this strategy runs from 2010 to 2015 and maps out how the College intends to use e-learning or technology enhanced learning to enhance the student learning experience.
-This is challenging given the rapid pace of development in this sector.
-However, it is clear that technology is going to have an ever greater role to play in future in the way we teach our students - so it is essential to have a strategic vision of how the College could best benefit from these new opportunities.
+The RVC was one of the first Higher Education institutions in the UK to develop an e-learning strategy.
+This strategy maps out how the College uses e-learning or technology enhanced learning to support the student learning experience.
+It is clear that technology is going to have an ever greater role to play in future in the way we teach our students - so it is essential to have a strategic vision of how the College could best benefit from these new opportunities.

 More examples and information about some of these activities can be found on the Current Projects site.